 It turns out postcyberpunk and cyberpunk are basically the same world.
 The difference between them is one of perspective, and not setting.
 Postcyberpunk stories are typically presented from the perspective of upper middle class white-collar workers, and cyberpunk stories from the perspective of those forced to make money illegally on the fringe of society doing dangerous things.
 The protagonists of each genre are often the antagonists of the other.

 Perhaps more interesting about all this is the fact that we now live in a world that neatly matches the tropes, themes, and attitudes of both cyberpunk and postcyberpunk.
 The world in which we actually live is almost exactly like a world that -- depending on who steps into the role of main character -- would be a great setting for both.
-All that we're missing are the more obvious superficial trappings of each, including things like strength and speed enhancing cybernetic technology and biotech of both, painfully obvious and tragically hip in cyberpunk while remaining subtle and largely invisible in the other, along with the highly advanced artificial intelligences lurking behind the scenes of both.
-It's not too difficult to imagine at least nascent variants of both in the world today, especially because we already have them in the form of things like IBM's Watson, subcutaneous RFID tags, artificial organs, and so on.
+All that we're missing are the more obvious superficial trappings of each, including things like strength and speed enhancing cybernetic technology and biotech of both, painfully obvious and tragically hip in cyberpunk while remaining subtle and largely invisible in postcyberpunk, along with the highly advanced artificial intelligences lurking behind the scenes of both.
+It's not too difficult to imagine at least nascent variants of both in the world today, especially because we already have them in the form of things like IBM's Watson, Google's machine learning systems, and Apple's Siri; subcutaneous RFID tags; artificial organs; and so on.

 Both genres fit the world in which we live today equally well.
 Ponder these example characters, people who (for all meaningful intents and purposes) exist right now, in the real world: